 The interaction between a messenger molecule and the target cell is just the beginning of a complex cascade of events that happens intracellularly.
 Most of the cellular messengers exert their effect through the interaction with a specific receptor coupled to the lipid membrane.
 There are also intracellular receptors which interact with lipophilic molecules that diffuse through the lipid membrane in both directions, without the help of transport proteins.

 When the cell undergoes stimulation by a messenger molecule, it elicits a cellular response.
 This response is due to the interaction between a ligand (messenger) and a specific receptor to that ligand.
 Almost all messengers interact with cell surface receptors, but there exist exceptions.
 For example, steroid hormones interact with intracellular (nuclear) receptors.
 Examples of cell membrane receptors include G-protein-coupled receptors (GPCR) and receptor tyrosine kinase (RTK).
-Both of which are well studied with and are targets of many pharmaceuticals.
+Both are well studied and are targets of many pharmaceuticals.

 Although abnormal production is the most common mechanism of disease, is not the only one, there exist other mechanisms that involve different stages of the signaling process, as we saw before, signaling process entails production, secretion, and reception of the messenger; disruption of any of these processes lead to alteration in signaling.